Right Alliance (Belarus): History

-The organization leader is Juraś Karetnikaŭ.
+During its existence, the RA has organized and conducted dozens of social and national actions and campaigns: recreation of a memorial sign in honor of Kastuś Kalinowski on Kalinowski street in Minsk, celebration of the Day of The City in Mahilow, erection of a memorial cross in the village of Dražna, torch procession at the Heroes` Day in Słucak, «Antymak» (anti-poppy) campaign, aimed at prohibition of sale of opium containing poppy-seeds.

-During its existence The RA has organized and conducted dozens of social and national actions and campaigns: recreation of a memorial sign in honor of Kastuś Kalinoŭski on Kalinoǔski street in Minsk, celebration of the Day of The City in Mahiloŭ, erection of a memorial cross in the village of Dražna, torch procession at the Heroes` Day in Słucak, «Antymak» (Anti-poppy) campaign, aimed at prohibition of sale of opium containing poppy-seeds.
+In 2004–2008, the RA worked closely with various Belurusian right-wing parties and organizations.
+They participated in the "For Freedom" movement led by Aliaksandar Milinkievič, and cooperated with the organizing committee of the Belarusian Christian Democracy (BCD), the Party of Belarusian Popular Front (PBPF), as well as other right-wing organizations in Ukraine, Lithuania and Poland.
+Its publications include: bulletin «Pachodnia», «Vartawnik Dziaržavy» newspaper, and the «Pawdniovy Zachad» district newspaper.

-In 2004–2008 the organization was working closely with the right spectrum of Belarusian opposition.
-It was engaged in organizing security during the first Congress of Democratic Forces (October 2005).
+In October 2005, it was engaged in organizing security during the first Congress of Democratic Forces.